15 January 2020

 From saving the deposit right through to going sale agreed on your dream home, navigating your way through the home buying journey is no easy feat.
-With that in mind, we’ve teamed up with Virgin Media to bring you an insightful new short form content series called “Buyers Bootcamp”, which will bring to life the trials and tribulations of First Time Buyers on their home buying journey.
+With that in mind, we’ve teamed up with Virgin Media to bring you an insightful new short form content series called “Buyers Bootcamp”, which brings to life the trials and tribulations of First Time Buyers on their home buying journey.

-This series will follow six couples who are at different stages of the process and Episode 5 features Ciara and Claire on the search for their dream home, with plenty of helpful tips for First Time Buyers throughout the show.
+This series follows six couples who are at different stages of the process and Episode 5 features Ciara and Claire on the search for their dream home, with plenty of helpful tips for First Time Buyers throughout the show.
 From budget woes to house viewings and bidding, join them as they explore potential properties with TV Presenter Darren Kennedy and Buyers Agent Liz O’Kane and struggle to make their dream home a reality.

 If you’re starting out on your home buying journey and are struggling to get your 10% deposit together as a First Time Buyer, don’t forget to take a look at what schemes or grants are available to help you.
 In Episode 5 of Buyers Bootcamp, Ciara and Claire are fortunate enough to qualify for the “Help-to-Buy Scheme”, which gives them some flexibility in saving the full deposit amount for their first home.